-The remains and ruins of the medieval abbey are still here to be seen, but successive owners started to change the abbey into a comfortable home, and in 1662 it fell into the hands of one of Torquay’s most notable families – the Cary family – who stayed here right up until 1930 when they sold it to the Borough of Torquay for £40,000.
+The remains and ruins of the medieval abbey are still here to be seen, but successive owners started to change the abbey into a comfortable home.
+In 1662 it fell into the hands of one of Torquay’s most notable families – the Cary family – who stayed here right up until 1930 when they sold it to the Borough of Torquay for £40,000.

 Unfortunately, as the years progressed the ex-Cary home was in danger of becoming another part of the Abbey ruins and started to look very forlorn, but a restoration project, completed in 2013, has returned the abbey to something like its former glory.